 The Spartan Club, comprised of Case Institute of Technology (CIT), Western Reserve University (WRU) and Case Western Reserve University (CWRU) alumni, parents of current students, faculty and staff, and friends of the University, is aimed at helping foster and honor the proud tradition of athletics at the University, while also supporting the current student-athletes.
 For more information on the Spartan Club, and to help support its purpose by becoming a member, CLICK HERE.

-Case Western Reserve University senior Sam Merriman, a runner on the men’s cross country team, and senior Danielle Kulpins, a runner on the women’s cross country team, have been named the Spartan Club Athletes of the Week for their performances this past weekend.
+Case Western Reserve University sophomore Nathan Ekberg, a defender on the men’s soccer team, and junior Madeline Lindemann, a runner on the women’s cross country team, have been named the Spartan Club Athletes of the Week for their performances this past weekend.

 The Spartan Club Athletes of the Week are selected by the CWRU Department of Athletics each Monday, based on their performance during the previous week of competition.

-September 11th: Zachary Senft (men’s soccer) & Karley King (volleyball)
+September 4th: Andrew Green (men’s cross country) & Karley King (volleyball)

-October 9th: Andrew Banathy (football) & Kimberly Chen (women’s soccer)
+October 8th: Colt Morgan (football) & Kimberly Chen (women’s soccer)

-October 30th: Michael Balog (men’s soccer) & Madeline Lindemann (women’s cross country)
+October 15th: Nathan Ekberg (men’s soccer) & Madeline Lindemann (women’s cross country)